-The Richmond Juvenile Detention Center (RJDC) is a 60-bed detention facility providing services to the City of Richmond for juvenile males and females.
-Ages of youth at the facility range between 10 and 18.
-The facility provides services for youth detained and awaiting disposition of their cases, as well as youth who are adjudicated post-disposition.
-The facility provides supervision of youth in a safe, secure, and humane environment.
-Services for youth include education, mental health, substance abuse and somatic health care.
-Medical and Mental Health Services are available to youth seven days a week.
-Educational services are provided by Richmond City government, a tour of the school and interviews with educational staff reflected an environment that was stimulating, engaging and focused on student success.
-The facility operates with a total of 65 staff; 50 of the 65 have contact with the residents; these positions include direct care staffing, support staff and administrative staff.
+The Richmond Juvenile Detention Center (RJDC) is a 60-bed detention facility providing services to the City of Richmond for juvenile males and females and residents in the care and custody of the Virginia Department of Juvenile Justice.
+The facility provides services for residents detained and awaiting disposition of their cases, as well as residents who are adjudicated post-disposition.
+The facility provides supervision of residents in a safe, secure, and humane environment.
+Services for residents include education, mental health, substance abuse, psycho-educational, and somatic health care.
+Medical and Mental Health Services are available to residents seven days a week.
+Educational services are provided by Richmond City government, a tour of the school and interviews with educational staff reflected an environment that was stimulating, engaging, and focused on student success.
+The facility operates with a total of 52 staff who may have contact with the residents; these positions include direct care staffing, support staff and administrative staff.
 All personnel at the facility have received PREA training and all staff interviewed were able to explain their training and demonstrated an understanding of the PREA standards and their roles in ensuring the safety of all residents.
 The number of direct care staff ensure the facility maintains the required 1:8 staff to youth ratio during waking hours and 1:16 staff to youth ratio during sleeping hours.
-A typical day for a youth involves hygiene, meals, school, groups with youth and staff, structured physical and leisure activities and visits from family.
+A typical day for a youth involves hygiene, meals, school, groups with youth and staff, structured physical and leisure activities, and visits from family.
 At all times during daily operations residents are supervised by direct care staff.
 On a typical day youth may also receive medical and mental health services including substance abuse counseling.
 The Richmond Juvenile Detention Center is located within Richmond's City limits and is adjacent to the Juvenile and Domestic Relations Court complex.
 Youth are able to exit the court facility and enter the juvenile facility's intake area without the need for vehicle transportation.
 The facility is self-sufficient and is one building with distinct areas of the facility dedicated to administration, community supervision, resident housing, medical, intake, education, dietary, leisure, and recreation.
 The youth have access to outside recreation.
 Youth in the post-disposition program are able to leave grounds and participate in off grounds structured programming.
-Security and supervision is heightened and supported by 78 surveillance cameras which are located throughout the interior and exterior of the facility and supplement supervision of residents in keeping with he federal PREA standards..
+Security and supervision are heightened and supported by surveillance cameras which are located throughout the interior and exterior of the facility, have been upgraded since the last PREA audit and supplement supervision of residents in keeping with the federal PREA standards.